College of Social and Behavioral Sciences

 Dr M has expertise in both quantitative and qualitative methods.

 From 1992 to 2003, Dr M co-directed a marketing research consultancy for business and non-profit organizations with her partner and husband, the late, great Dr. Barry Tuchfeld (he was a sociologist).
-Our projects included national, local, and regional surveys, program evaluation projects, key informant interviews, focus groups and strategic planning.
+Their projects included national, local, and regional surveys, program evaluation projects, key informant interviews, focus groups and strategic planning.

 Dr M is also a Certified Iyengar Yoga Teacher, and has been practicing since 1986.
 She has studied the “mind/body” relationship from many points of view.